sherlockblaze/blog/source/_posts/linux/how-linux-works/Basic-Commands-Part-Two.md

 - **PID.** The process ID.
 - **TTY.** The terminal device where the process is running.
 - **STAT.** The process status, that is, what the process is doing and where its memory resides.
 For example, `S` means sleeping and `R` means running.
-- **TIME.** The amound of CPU time in minutes and seconds that the proces has used so far.
+- **TIME.** The amount of CPU time in minutes and seconds that the process has used so far.
 In other words, the total amount of time that the process has spent running instructions on the processor.
 - **COMMAND.** This one might seem obvious, but be aware that a process can change this field from its original value.

 #### Command Options